adrelino/idp-graph-algorithms/README.md

 Alternatively, install Node.js and run
 `
-npm init && npm install && grunt serve
+npm install && grunt serve
 `
-which will start a local webserver and open index.html in the default browser.
+which will install all needed packages using npm, start a local webserver using Grunt, and open index.html in the default browser.

 All needed library files except for MathJax are already included.
 Since the MathJax library consists of a lot of individual files, we did not want to include it into the repository.
 Instead we implemented a fallback mechanism, meaning that if you do not copy a MathJax installation into the library folder, we fallback to a Content Delivery Network (CDN) to load the required files needed to render LaTeX math equations.